June 27 Column: Deer in the Garden

 We also block the openings in our “moon” gates during the fall and winter months when deer tend to be bolder about jumping over gates.
 It also is very effective.

-It’s made with two 4′-long sticks of EMT (electrical metal tubing) and a rectangle of the plastic deer netting, which is attached to the EMT with zip-ties.
-Easy-peasy! (you can click on this photo as well to view a larger image)
+It’s made with two 4′-long sticks of EMT (electrical metal tubing) and a rectangle of the plastic deer netting.
+The netting is attached to the EMT with zip-ties.
+Easy-peasy!

 What about this week’s video?
 I knew it was time for another virtual tour of our vegetable garden so that’s the topic for this week’s video.
 I hope you’ll enjoy seeing how the garden is coming along: